ElementsProject/lightning/contrib/pyln-client/README.md

     It gets reported as the description when registering the function as a method with `lightningd`.

+    If this returns (a dict), that's the JSON "result" returned.
+If it raises an exception, that causes a JSON "error" return (raising pyln.client.RpcException allows finer control over the return).
     """
     greeting = plugin.get_option('greeting')
     s = '{} {}'.format(greeting, name)